SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/copy.md

     The **Create new quote by copying an existing quote** dialog appears.

+3. Do one of the following:

-3. Select the sale you want from the **Sales** list.
-If the list is empty, that means there are no sales with quotes and/or in the required currency. or
+    * Select the sale you want from the **Sales** list.
+If the list is empty, there are no sales with quotes and/or in the required currency.
-    Start typing the name of a sale to search.
+    * Start typing the name of a sale to search.

 4. Click **OK**.
 The quote is copied to the sale, and displayed in the **Quote** section tab with the status **Draft**.